yosiefha/CapStone-CICD/design-document.md

 ### 4.1.
 In Scope

-  .  _The primary focus of the system is to provide a user-friendly and secure way to manage animal information, including personal details, medical history, and diagnoses._
+  .  _The primary focus of the system is to provide a user-friendly and secure way to manage patient information, including personal details, medical history, and diagnoses._

   .  _The system will allow healthcare professionals to create, update, and access patient records with ease._